 Rachel started her studies and training in Small Animal Acupressure in 2005, receiving her practitioner certification from the Tallgrass Animal Acupressure Institute in 2009.
 She decided to undertake this study after becoming interested in TCM as a way of helping animals after she had qualified as a Tellington TTouch Practitioner for Companion Animals P2 and as a TTEAM Practitioner for Equines P1.
 Her approach is to look at each animal as an individual and from a holistic perspective.

 Katherine Huggins, Small Animal Acupressure Practitioner

 Kate qualified as a small animal acupressure practitioner in 2020 and is based in Kent.
-Kate qualified as a Ttouch practitioner in 2012 and as a Certified Canine Athlete Specialist in 2019 and uses a combination of Acupressure, Ttouch and Conditioning and Strength training in her sessions, which she finds to be very effective for supporting all types of canine activities.
+Kate qualified as a Ttouch practitioner in 2012 and as a Certified Canine Athlete Specialist in 2019 and uses a combination of Acupressure, Ttouch and Conditioning and Strength training in her sessions, very effective for supporting all types of canine activities.

 Phillipa McAuley, Equine Acupressure Practitioner

 0798 909 4235

 In 2002, after careers in teaching and information management, Phillipa began practising her healing and animal skills in earnest.
 She is a qualified Tai Chi teacher and Healer for people and animals, and now cares for 6 horses and a dog at home.
 She first became interested in Acupressure, having used the Tallgrass book to help save a very poorly foal, and believes it is an important tool that everyone should be aware of for managing health issues.
 She finds acupressure is an ideal partner for the energy healing she offers.